bile0026/python_api/README.md

 # UCRM_API
 Create Simple Queues on a MikroTik Router from UNMS/UCRM information.

+Current Issues:
+1. SSL not yet working.
+Testing on 6.47.9.
+Haven't found a working combo of SSL options yet.

 * Create an .ini file in the same directory as the `ucrm_api.py` script with this format.
 ```
 [UCRM]